X

 Looks good there, and Alexander has increased his changeup usage since coming to Houston, throwing the pitch 33.6% of the time with the Astros versus 28.8% with the Athletics.
 His changeup has performed even better in Houston as well, with opponents hitting a paltry .119 with a .254 SLG since Alexander came to the Astros.

 The changeup looks like an effective offering that Alexander has wielded to both lefties and righties this season, and should continue to serve him well on the mound.
 I don’t think this pitch alone is enough for Alexander to hack it as a full-time MLB starter, but it’s good enough that he could at least be a reliever long term.
-Not bad for an undrafted free agent that debuted at 29.
+Not bad for an undrafted free agent who debuted at 29.

 Alexander’s next most used pitch has been the sweeper, which he’s thrown 17% of the time this season.
 A 78.6 mph offering, Alexander’s sweeper has been thoroughly handled by opponents.
 Batters are hitting .304 with a .565 SLG and a .405 wOBA off Alexander’s sweeper.
 With just a 25.8% whiff rate, Alexander’s sweeper is woefully below the mark in terms of strikeout potential.

 He got zero total whiffs with the pitch on Thursday as well, throwing it 15% of the time in that start.
-His sweeper usage has decreased by 2% since coming to Houston, and ultimately I think that’s a good thing for Alexander.
+His sweeper usage has decreased by 2% since coming to Houston, and ultimately, I think that’s a good thing for Alexander.
 The sweeper is soft and ineffective, and if a pitcher can’t get batters to chase a sweeper, why even throw it?
 An 18.9% chase rate just isn’t going to cut it for a breaking ball.

 One pitch that Alexander has begun using more often is his four-seam fastball.
 He only threw the four-seamer 8.2% of the time with the Athletics, but has thrown it 11.3% of the time with Houston, including 23% usage in this start.
 A 92.1 mph offering, the four-seamer is a little harder than Alexander’s sinker, but obviously still well below league average.

 Interestingly, batters have really struggled against this pitch, hitting just .167 with a .333 SLG and a .260 wOBA.
 The expected stats suggest that these results are not sustainable, with a .307 xBA, .490 xSLG, and a .376 xwOBA.
 Alexander doesn’t have much gas to his heater, but he does have 13.4 inches of arm side run with his fastball.
 That gives it a unique shape that deviates from what hitters anticipate from a typical four-seam fastball.
-I don’t think plus movement will save this from being a below average offering that Alexander sort of mixes in in addition to the sinker.
+I don’t think plus movement will save this from being a below-average offering that Alexander sort of mixes in, in addition to the sinker.

 Verdict:

-Ultimately, I’m not sure there’s a major league caliber starter here.
+Ultimately, I’m not sure there’s a major league-caliber starter here.
 Alexander does have a plus changeup, but poor fastball velocity and a downright bad sweeper really hamstring his repertoire.
 His sinker does a good job at getting groundballs, and he’ll likely need them as plenty of batters will reach base against this pitch.

 Alexander sort of has some funky movement with his pitches, but it’s not enough to sustain him three times through the order.
 I think his future is in the bullpen as a changeup/groundball specialist.
 That being said, Alexander is pitching well enough right now that I think he’s streamable in the right situation.
 His next scheduled start is for Thursday at home against the Rockies, and it doesn’t get much better than that for matchups.
-I wouldn't plan on him being a long term piece, however.
+I wouldn't plan on him being a long-term piece, however.

 Jack Leiter, Texas Rangers – 33% Rostered